January

 12 April - President Franklin D. Roosevelt dies.

-14 April - SS Exchange with Ground Echelons of the 315th Bombardment Wing (VH) Headquarters, 16th Bombardment Group (VH) and 501st Bombardment Group (VH) arrive Guam.
+14 April - Ground Echelons of the 315th Bombardment Wing (VH) Headquarters, 16th Bombardment Group (VH) and 501st Bombardment Group (VH) arrive Guam.

 14 April - Ground Echelons of the 331st Bombardment Group (VH) and 502nd Bombardment Group (VH) depart Seattle on USAT Cape Newenham.